AttractionsAttractions in FiveWalt Disney World (FL)

 4. Yes, this dog hunts – for Easter eggs!

-Take a close look at the price tag on the box that Rex originally came in.
-On the upper part are the numbers 11 and 22.
-The price is listed as $19.95.
-Taken together, that date is 11/22/1995, the day the first Toy Story feature was released.
+⭐ The price tag on the box that Rex originally came in has the numbers 11 and 22; the price is $19.95.
+Read together, that’s 11/22/1995, the day the first Toy Story feature was released.

 5. The Nuts and Bolts.

 Slinky Dog Dash is in Toy Story Land at Disney’s Hollywood Studios.
 Since it’s an outdoor attraction, it shuts down in heavy rain and if there’s severe weather or lightning in the area.
 Much of the queue is exposed to the elements, and even the portion of the queue that’s covered isn’t enclosed.
-And it can get HOT.
-On our last visit we arrived mid-morning when the posted wait time was well over 100 minutes.
-It was a pretty typical late spring Florida day, sunny with the temperature in the low 90s.
-The queue stretched out into the uncovered area, and we did get a bit toasty.
+And it can get hot!
 While there are umbrellas to provide shade, there aren’t enough to accommodate everyone in line.
-So plan accordingly!
+So if you’re visiting in hot weather, plan accordingly.

-Each of the cars is designed to hold two passengers side-by-side.
+There are four trains, with five cars each; each car holds a total of four passengers in two rows of two.
 Each rider has their own height-adjustable lap bar with grips to hold onto, and there’s a small, raised plastic “hump” between the two passengers to help prevent sliding into each other around the curves.
 There’s a pouch in front of each seat where guests can store their stuff during the ride.

 Slinky Dog Dash remains the most popular ride in all of Toy Story Land, regularly posting waits of an hour or more even on days with lower crowds.
-It’s open for Early Theme Park Entry and a significant chunk of Early Entry guests will head to Slinky Dog first thing.
-To reduce your wait time in line, it’s best to visit early in the day or nearer park closing time.
-You can also purchase Genie+ for Lightning Lane entry; but be aware that Slinky Dog is usually the Lightning Lane that books up the fastest and runs out the earliest in all of Hollywood Studios.
+It’s open for Early Theme Park Entry, and a significant chunk of Early Entry guests will head to Slinky Dog first thing.
+To reduce your wait time in line, it’s best to visit early in the day or near park closing time.
+You can also purchase Lightning Lane Entry with a Multi Pass or Premier Pass, but know that Slinky Dog reservations are in very high demand.

 The Bottom Line.

 What’s your experience with Slinky Dog Dash?
-One-time is enough, or have-to-do every visit?
+One time is enough, or must-do every visit?
 Let us know in the comments below.

 You May Also Like...